In 2019, OPM bested foreign songs on Spotify Philippines' most streamed list

 Original Pilipino Music or OPM bested foreign songs on the list of Filipinos’ most listened tracks on Spotify Philippines this year.

-The popular global audio streaming service reported that Filipino artists dominated the list of the songs.
+The popular global audio streaming service reported that Filipino artists dominated the list of the most streamed songs.
 These included hits by December Avenue and Ben&Ben.

 The top song for 2019 is December Avenue and Moira Dela Torre‘s “Kung Di Lang Rin Ikaw” followed by I Belong to the Zoo’s “Sana” and then This Band’s “Kahit Ayaw Mo Na.”